 Conclusion

-This meta-analysis of 13 RCTs shows that advance statements statistically significantly reduce the risk of compulsory admission in adult psychiatric patients (a clinically relevant reduction of 23%).
-In contrast, there is no evidence that community treatment orders, compliance enhancement, and integrated treatment reduce compulsory admissions.
+The meta-analysis of the RCTs on advance statements showed a significant and clinically relevant 23% reduction of compulsory admissions in adult psychiatric patients, In contrast, the meta-analysis of the RCTs on community treatment orders, compliance enhancement, and integrated treatment showed no evidence of such a reduction.
 There was, however, substantial heterogeneity among subgroups of interventions studies.

 To date, only 13 RCTs have taken compulsory admission as their primary or secondary outcome measure when investigating this issue.
 This demonstrates the urgent need for developing interventions based on knowledge of risk factors for compulsory admission (advance statements are most promising) and using modified RCT designs, for example in which informed consent is requested after randomisation.